12 Tips to Booking Hotel Room Blocks for Corporate Events

 Reservation Confirmation: When is it Signed, Sealed and Delivered?

 Once you and the hotel both come to an angreement on the group room rate for your company, the final contract is sent straight to your inbox!
-The very last step is to simply follow the link in your e-mail to make sure you secure your negotiated group room rate on COCO.
+The very last step is to simply follow the link in your e-mail to make sure you secure your negotiated group room rate.
 Refresh your inbox and you're done (insert praise hands here).

 My Reservation is Confirmed but I Need to Make an Edit, Help!